Population (2010)

 Bed-and-Breakfasts

-The Benton Park Inn (2017 Arsenal St.; 314.669.6196) rents three contemporary rooms in a historic house near the Anheuser-Busch Brewery and the Cherokee Street district.
+The Benton Park Inn (2017 Arsenal St.; 314.669.6196) rents three lovely rooms in a historic house near the Anheuser-Busch Brewery and the Cherokee Street district.

-Smack in the middle of the city, the Grand Center Inn (3716 Grandel Sq.; 314.533.0771) rents seven modern rooms and suites in a historic building in the middle of the arts district.
+Smack in the middle of the city’s arts district, the Grand Center Inn (3716 Grandel Sq.; 314.533.0771) rents seven modern rooms and suites in a historic building.

 The Central West Inn Bed & Breakfast (4045 Washington Blvd.; 314.535.7900) offers seven modern rooms on the perimeter of the Central West Inn, each decorated with a theme, like the Kaleidoscope and Reflections rooms.